OutSystems/docs-product/src/building-apps/ui/multilingual/multilingual-web.md

 ---
-summary: Learn how to create a multilingual web application.
+summary: Learn how to manage and translate multilingual web applications in OutSystems 11 (O11) for diverse locales using various resources and tools.
 tags: runtime-traditionalweb; support-application_development
 locale: en-us
 guid: e4525653-9e57-4bb3-8426-a74a898addd0